k2view-academy/K2View-Academy/articles/19_Broadway/06_export_actor.md

-Once the Export Actor creates a new inherited Actor, the new Actor is added to the list of Actors and can be [added to any Stage](03_broadway_actor.md#how-do-i-add-actor-to-stage) in the flow.
+Once the Export Actor creates a new inherited Actor, the new Actor is added to the list of Actors and can be [added to a Stage](03_broadway_actor.md#how-do-i-add-actor-to-stage) in the current or another flow.

-The Actor's input and output arguments can be filtered using the [Parameter's filter in the Properties window](03_broadway_actor_window.md#properties-overview).
+The [Actor's input and output arguments](03_broadway_actor_window.md#properties-overview) in the Properties window can be filtered using the Parameter's filter to display only the inherited Actor's arguments, or only the ancestor's arguments or all.

 ### How Do I Modify the Inherited Actor?